-John is living off of a fixed income and doesn't normally have much tax liability, so traditional financing for solar equipment makes less sense for him.
-He has plenty of cash available thanks to years of hard work and investmenting towards his retirement, but wants to avoid paying high taxes.
-With the tax credit, he can.
+John is living off of a fixed income and doesn't normally have much tax liability.
+He has plenty of cash available thanks to years of hard work and investing towards his retirement, but wants to avoid paying high taxes when he cashes out his investments.
+With the tax credit, he can!

 As we've seen, the Solar Investment Tax Credit works differently for different situations.

 When considering the benefits of going solar for your own home, it's important to understand the tax credit and verify exactly how it would work for your tax situation, as it could make a huge difference in your financial benefit of flipping the switch to solar.